-No representations or suggestions are made that the 2020 Preliminary Taxable Assessed Valuation, which is subject to review and downward revision prior to certification, or and the estimated values of land and improvements provided by the Appraisal District as of May 15, 2020, for the District will be certified as taxable value by the Appraisal District, and no person should rely upon such amounts or their inclusion herein as assurance of their attainment.
+No representations or suggestions are made that the 2022 Preliminary Taxable Assessed Valuation, which is subject to review and downward revision prior to certification, will be certified as taxable value by the Appraisal District, and no person should rely upon such amounts or their inclusion herein as assurance of their attainment.
 See "TAX PROCEDURES."